Sweater Techniques Series – Gramps Baby Cardigan – 1/6 – Introduction

 Learn to knit a Sweater – Quickly :

-This seems like quite a long list of techniques to be required for what appears to be a relatively simple sweater.
-This may seem quite daunting; but these techniques are the same that are required in most sweater knitting, and if you take them step-by-step, each is quite simple and easy to accomplish.
+This seems like quite a long list of techniques and may seem quite daunting; but these techniques are the same ones that are required in a lot of sweater knitting, and if you take them step-by-step, each one is quite simple and easy to accomplish.
+If it still seems like too much, try our Flax or Harvest sweaters, 2 of our free patterns from our learn to knit series, The Simple Collection.

 adorable outerwear for your grouchy little old man

-There is no better way to learn than doing – so download a copy of the pattern, grab your needles and yarn, and follow along as we explain everything in a clear, step-by-step manner.
-If you have questions, we hope you will post your comments, or email me and I’ll make every attempt to incorporate answers to your questions into this tutorial.
-If you subscribe to our blog by email (see right-hand sidebar), each step of this tutorial will be delivered to your inbox as it goes live!
+There is no better way to learn than doing right?- so download a copy of the pattern, grab your needles and yarn, and follow along as we explain everything in a clear, step-by-step manner.
+If you have questions, we hope you will post your comments, or email us and we will make every attempt to incorporate answers to your questions into this tutorial.

-- Beginning your Sweater: Yarn and needle selection, knitting a gauge swatch, Understanding knitting pattern schematics.
-[Post HERE]
+- 2/6 Beginning your Sweater: Yarn and needle selection, knitting a gauge swatch, Understanding knitting pattern schematics.

-- Top-Down Sweater Construction: Yoke: Provisional cast-on, Pattern Reading, and Increasing & Decreasing stitches to form Yoke [Post HERE]
+- 3/6 Top-Down Sweater Construction: Yoke: Pattern Reading, and Increasing & Decreasing stitches to form Yoke

-- Top-Down Sweater Construction: Body & Arms: Separating sweater at the Underarm, casting-on stitches using backward loop method, and knitting in the round [Post HERE]
+- 4/6 Top-Down Sweater Construction: Body & Arms: Separating sweater at the Underarm, casting-on stitches using backward loop method, and knitting in the round

-- Shawl Collar and Button Band: Picking Up Stitches along an edge, Short-Row Shaping, Buttonholes, Binding off in Pattern [Post HERE]
+- 5/6 Shawl Collar and Button Band: Picking Up Stitches along an edge, Short-Row Shaping, Buttonholes, Binding off in Pattern

-- Finishing Touches: Working Patch Pockets – Picking up stitches in the middle of knitted fabric, seaming, elbow patches [Post HERE]
+- 6/6 Finishing Touches: Working Patch Pockets – Picking up stitches in the middle of knitted fabric, seaming, elbow patches

 Ravelry.com is a fabulous community and resource for knitters and crocheters all over the world.
 On Ravelry can check out the Gramps sweaters that other people have knit, read their suggestions, and see what yarn and colour combinations they chose.

 This material is also intended to be useful to those who teach knitting.
-If you are a shop owner who runs knitting classes, and would like to use this tutorial for instruction, you are welcome to download the .pdfs and use them free of charge in your teaching activities.
+If you are a shop owner who runs knitting classes, and would like to use this tutorial for instruction, you are welcome to do so.
 Tin Can Knits wholesales books and single leaflet patterns to knitting shops in Canada, the USA and the UK, if you are interested in carrying our products, please contact us.